 Risk indications can include one or more of these factors:

 - Industries with longer delivery windows: Sellers or service providers who deliver goods and services weeks or months after a payment is processed, or over time with a subscription model, are riskier.
-The long delivery windows leave more room for something unexpected to happen, like a pandemic or supply chain issues, that impact the ability to deliver goods and services.
+The long delivery windows leave more room for something unexpected to happen, like a pandemic or supply chain issues, that could impact the ability to deliver goods and services.

 - Elevated dispute activity: Disputes (or chargebacks) occur when customers question a payment with their card issuer (when they complete a purchase but never receive the item, for example).
 Accounts that have elevated dispute rates—above 0.75% is generally considered excessive—are riskier.